cabbabbage/ENGINE-2.0/3d_refactor_plan.md

 - `GridPoint` becomes the single source of spatial truth with 3D identity, hierarchy pointers, per frame camera fields, and branch masks.
 - Map Grid owns and indexes all `GridPoint`s; Screen Grid is rebuilt per frame and references only the nodes relevant to the current camera.
 - Active branch masks and hierarchical search make queries, movement, and rendering fast while keeping current chunk and tile data working during migration.
-- Screen Grid rebuilds now cap visible nodes with 3D distance checks (min/max `world_z`, depth culling) before supplying assets to the renderer; traversal is currently clamped to the floor plane until multi-z rendering is enabled.
+- Screen Grid rebuilds now cap visible nodes with 3D distance checks (min/max `world_z`, depth culling) before supplying assets to the renderer; traversal respects camera near/far z-bounds.
 - Camera and renderer adopt real `world_z` (depth-enabled by default with debug toggles); lighting uses 3D GridPoint identity/queries for attenuation, with advanced shadowing/volumetrics still deferred.
 - Dev tools now surface Screen Grid/Map Grid nodes with 3D identity, branch masks, and per-frame traversal metrics via overlays and picking.
 - Backwards compatibility is valued, but the end goal is a single 3D grid based system with no permanent legacy 2D grid logic.

 Legacy cleanup tasks (track and remove when 3D identity is fully adopted):
-- Screen Grid traversal currently clamps to `world_z = 0` in `ENGINE/render/warped_screen_grid.cpp`; lift once multi-z camera/culling is enabled.
-- Tile chunk culling remains power-of-two/tile-only in `ENGINE/render/grid_tile_renderer.*`; keep gated to tiles or replace when tile rendering migrates.
+- Tile chunk culling remains power-of-two/tile-only in `ENGINE/render/grid_tile_renderer.*` and `ChunkManager`; keep gated to tiles or migrate when tile rendering moves onto the 3D grid.
-- LightMap sampling assumes floor height with a fallback radius (`ENGINE/world/chunk.cpp`); extend to arbitrary `world_z` when ready.
-- Debug flat camera toggle (`WarpedScreenGrid::flat_camera_debug`) remains for comparison; remove once 3D depth is fully stable.

 Every Codex task involved in this refactor must reference this plan and state which phase it is implementing or supporting.